top of page

 Noah Grady, the town doctor, is a charming and popular good ol’ boy.
 He’s also a keeper of secrets, both the town’s and his own.
 He watches from afar as the mystery of Blaine’s disappearance unravels and rumors fly.
 Were the incipient cartels responsible?
 Was it a local with a grudge?
 Or did Blaine himself orchestrate his own disappearance?
 Then the unthinkable happens, and Noah begins to realize he’s considered a suspect.

-From its attention-grabbing first sentence, The Cuts that Cure is a truly extraordinary novel as Arthur Herbert- a surgeon himself- shows why he is one of the most exciting new voices in the suspense genre.
+From its attention-grabbing first sentence, Arthur Herbert's debut novel shows why he is one of the most exciting new voices in the suspense genre.

 Alex Brantley is a surgeon whose desperation to start a new life outside of medicine leads him to settle in a sleepy Texas town close to the Mexican border, a town that has a dark side.
 Its secrets and his own past catch up with him as traits he thought he'd buried in the deserts on the frontiers of the border rise up again to haunt him.